19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) a member of the Inquiry Panel who is a lay person; and

-(d) a legal officer who has not less than 10 years’ experience,
+(d) a Legal Service Officer who has not less than 10 years’ experience,

 [20/2009 wef 09/10/2009]